 St. Peter’s became the German Evangelical Church of Peace, led by a Rev. Albrecht (2-5-1892).
 Under the direction of Rev. George Albrecht and with about 30 families from St. Peter's they organized the 'Evangelical Lutheran Church of Peace'.

 Information from a Civil War Pension file in the National Archives indicate that the Rev. C.A.
-Schlorgle resided at 169 S. Bond Street.
+Schloegle resided at 169 S. Bond Street.
 Another Civil War pension record for a William Keiner (3rd MD Infantry) contained a statement indicating that William and Annie Keiner were married at the German Evangelical Lutheran Church on South Bond Street on April 18, 1864.
 The statement was dated October 13, 1886, which does confirm the information found regarding the church being active until 1892 and until the death of Rev. Schloegel.

 See profiles for information about Pastor Schloegel.